tomarmour/personal-website/content/home/experience.md

   date_end = "2018-07-01"
   description = """
   During my placement I worked within the accessories department at Triumph, developing new products for upcoming motorcycles and supported current existing products.
+At the conclusion of my placement, Triumph offered to sponsor me through the final two years of my degree.

   Responsibilities include: